Which Microsoft solutions does the district have?

 What is my Microsoft account login?

-When prompted to log in with a Microsoft account, use your @byron226.org email address.
+When prompted to log in with a Microsoft account, use your email@example.com (NOT your email address).
+The "userid" is the same login ID that you use to log into any district computer.
 If prompted to select between Work or School Account vs. Personal Account, select Work or School.
-When using a district device on campus, no password is needed.
-If a networked device is taken off campus or you are trying to use your Microsoft account on a non-networked device (e.g. smartphone, Chromebook, iPad) you will be required to enter your network user ID and password.
-This is the login information entered when logging onto a district device at startup.
+When using a Windows based district device on campus, no password is needed.
+If a networked device is taken off campus or you are trying to use your Microsoft account on a non-networked device (e.g. smartphone, Chromebook, iPad) you will be required to enter the same "firstname.lastname@example.org" as you did above and your current network password (the same password you would use to log into a district owned Windows based computer).

 Choosing a Microsoft account Prompt for Microsoft network login